Coriander

 Coriander is listed as one of the original ingredients in the secret formula for Coca-Cola.[33]

-Coriander roots have a deeper, more intense flavour than the leaves and are used in a variety of Asian cuisines, especially in Thai dishes such as soups or curry pastes.[citation needed]
+Coriander roots have a deeper, more intense flavour than the leaves and are used in a variety of Asian cuisines, particularly in Thai dishes such as soups or curry pastes.[citation needed]

 Raw coriander leaves are 92% water, 4% carbohydrates, 2% protein, and less than 1% fat (table).
 The nutritional profile of coriander seeds is different from that of fresh stems or leaves.
 In a 100-gram (3+1⁄2 oz) reference amount, leaves are particularly rich in vitamin A, vitamin C, and vitamin K, with moderate content of dietary minerals (table).
 Although seeds generally have lower vitamin content, they do provide significant amounts of dietary fiber, calcium, selenium, iron, magnesium, and manganese.[36]